secure-systems-lab/dsse/protocol.md

 -   Optionally, filter acceptable public keys by KEYID.
 -   Verify SIGNATURE against PAE(UTF8(PAYLOAD_TYPE), SERIALIZED_BODY).
 Reject if
     the verification fails.
--   Optionally, verify the signing key's CERTIFICATE links back to a trusted root.
+-   Optionally, verify the signing key's CERTIFICATE chains back to a trusted root.
 -   Reject if PAYLOAD_TYPE is not a supported type.
 -   Parse SERIALIZED_BODY according to PAYLOAD_TYPE.
 Reject if the parsing fails.